 - Member for

-The first quarter Prescott High School honor roll accolades for the 2017-2018 school year go to: A honor roll Freshmen: Tori Benck, Anthony Braun, Grace Carlson, Austin Fox, Jessica Geerdes, Lauren Hanson, Breanne Hudak, Marissa Jansen, Jade Johnson, Emma Kreager, Sophia Lebakken, Isabella Lenz, Walker Lenz, Emily Linder, Connor Lubich, Carl Meyer, Hayden Pattridge, Delaney Sanford, Talbot Stites, Benjamin Strandmark, Madeleine Tibayan, Sophia Tibayan, Jessica Urman and Max Wazlawik.
+The second quarter Prescott High School honor roll accolades for the 2017-2018 school year go to: A honor roll Freshmen: Tori Benck, Anthony Braun, Grace Carlson, Austin Fox, Jessica Geerdes, Evan Horn, Breanne Hudak, Marissa Jansen, Chloe Johnson, Jade Johnson, Emma Kreager, Sophia Lebakken, Isabella Lenz, Walker Lenz, Emily Linder, Connor Lubich, Carl Meyer, Hayden Pattridge, Delaney Sanford, Talbot Stites, Benjamin Strandmark, Madeleine Tibayan, Sophia Tibayan, Jessica Urman and Max Wazlawik.

-Plum City Middle/High School has named its first quarter honor roll recipients for the 2017-2018 school year.
-They are as follows: A honor roll 12th grade: Jasmine Bylander, Morgan Duden, Carson Heath, Rebekah Henn, Tanner Luhmann, Jessica Martin, Breida Torres and Tayler Whipple.
-11th grade: Tomiris Askarbekova, Teresa Ballester, Robert Brunner, Veronika Burbela, Noah Gansluckner, Katherine Hassing, Mikaili Kannel, Olivia Miller, Justin Nunez, McKenzie Raethke, Katlin Redding, Owen Sternecker and Mackenzie Wieser.
+Plum City Middle/High School has named its second quarter honor roll recipients for the 2017-2018 school year.
+They are as follows: A honor roll 12th grade: Jasmine Bylander, Morgan Duden, Rebekah Henn, Tanner Luhmann, Jessica Martin, Breida Torres and Tayler Whipple.
+11th grade: Teresa Ballester, Noah Gansluckner, Charles Girdeen, Katherine Hassing, Mikaili Kannel, Olivia Miller, Justin Nunez, McKenzie Raethke, Owen Sternecker and Mackenzie Wieser.